Memphis Zoo: China

 Opened in April 2003, this $16 million exhibit is a zoogeographical area the Memphis Zoo constructed after it became one of only four U.S. zoos to exhibit the giant panda.
+As of 2023, there are no giant pandas in residence at the Memphis Zoo.
 Other animals showcased in this effort to preserve Chinese species include Sulawesi Black-crested macaques, Père David's deer, red pandas, François' langurs, and an assortment of colorful birds such as the golden pheasant and red-crowned crane.

 Primate Canyon

 This exhibit was opened in 1995 and features naturalistic, outdoor exhibit areas for western lowland gorillas, Sumatran orangutans and siamang gibbons.
 Other animals in the area are lion-tailed macaques, black-and-white ruffed lemurs, Mona monkeys, Sulawesi macaques, red ruffed lemurs, lesser spot-nosed monkeys, eastern black-and-white colobus, and savanna baboons.

 "Fred" the African lion keeps a watchful lookout.

 Commercial Appeal Cat Country

 This 3 acre, open-air exhibit houses African lions, cheetahs, Capybara, Amur leopards, meerkats, caracals, capybaras, Bat-eared Foxs, cougars, Sumatran tigers, Bengal tigers, jaguars, snow leopards, and red pandas.
 The zoo employed cultural architecture native to the land of the species on exhibit (for example, temple ruins surround the Sumatran tiger exhibit).
 The old Carnivora Building, where the cats used to live, was renovated to become the Memphis Zoo's primary restaurant – the Cat House Café.